otiliastr/coper/CoPER_MINERVA/README.md

 **Note**: Our code is built on top of the source code of MultiHop-KG (https://github.com/salesforce/MultiHopKG) from the paper,[Lin et. al. 2018.
 Multi-Hop Knowledge Graph Reasoning with Reward Shaping](https://arxiv.org/abs/1808.10568).

-Below is the copied README from MultiHop-KG, which describes how to run MINERVA (and CoPER-MINERVA as it was created in the same ecosystem).
+Below is the selectively copied README (as it pertains to our models) from MultiHop-KG, which describes how to run MINERVA (and CoPER-MINERVA as it was created in the same ecosystem).

 ## Quick Start